techish-io/ci.chef.wlp/README.md

 ### Actions

 - start: Creates and starts the server instance (as an OS service).
 Default action.
-- create: Creates server instance.
+- create: Creates/updates server instance.
+- create_if_missing: Creates server instance only if the instance does not already exist.
 - destroy: Destroys server instance.
 - stop: Stops the server instance (via an OS service).

 ### Attribute Parameters

 - server_name: Name of the server instance.
-- template:  Defaults to <code>nil</code>.
+- config: Configuration for the server instance.
+If not specified, `node[:wlp][:config][:basic]` is used as the initial configuration.
+Defaults to <code>nil</code>.
 - jvmOptions: Instance-specific JVM options.
 Defaults to <code>[]</code>.
 - serverEnv: Instance-specific server environment properties.
 Defaults to <code>{}</code>.
 - clean: Clean all cached information when starting the server instance.
 Defaults to <code>false</code>.